Mary Szegda, MA, ADTR, LMT, CEIM

 Spa Room Founder, Massage Therapist and Spa Consultant

 I’ve enjoyed many years of working and training in the field of mind-body studies.
-These days I’m happily integrating my experience as a dance movement therapist, professional counselor and Feldenkrais instructor at The Spa Room.
+These days I’m happily integrating my experience as a dance movement therapist, professional counselor and Feldenkrais student at The Spa Room.
 This work is informed by a MA in applied psychology, certification as an Infant Massage Instructor, an intensive study of drama therapy , teaching creative movement in Montessori schools and supporting people with brain injuries in their rehabilitation.
 I’ve been a licensed massage therapist since 2003.

-I love creating new massage spaces and spa menus each with their own unique personality.
 When I’m not in the massage room, I enjoy choreographing and performing post-modern dance.

 It has been an honor and joy to perform and tour with Human Landscapes Dance.
 Please ask me about it!

 Mary does not keep regular hours.
 Please email us to request a session or check the online scheduling system.

 Daniel Burkholder, MA